GFA-spec/GFA-spec/GFA2-spec.md

 0-length overlap)!

-While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps, often order and orient contigs/vertices into scaffolds with intervening gaps.
+While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps often order and orient contigs/vertices into scaffolds with intervening gaps.
 To this end we introduce a “gap” edge described in G-lines that give the estimated gap distance between the two vertex sequences and the variance of that estimate.